marcomoretto/command/command/docs/use_cases.rst

 ++++++++++++++++++++++++++++++++++++++

 Now the Platform is available and can be used to import the experiment retrieved from ArrayExpress.
-- Experiments >  Parse Experiment EGEOD-58806 > Experiment Files > Platform and now click over A-GEOD-14649 in the Reporer Platform field and selected the previously imported GPL14649.
+- Experiments >  Parse Experiment EGEOD-58806 > Experiment Files > Platform and now click over A-GEOD-14649 in the Reporter Platform field and selected the previously imported GPL14649.

 In order to parse the nimblegen .pair files: